dtap001/techie-tales/_posts/2024-11-01-certs-in-and-outs.md

 The process itself is quite simple:

-- ensure you have set the dns serverat your dns registrator to cloudflare [LINK](https://developers.cloudflare.com/dns/zone-setups/full-setup/setup/
+- ensure you have set the dns server at your dns registrar to cloudflare [LINK](https://developers.cloudflare.com/dns/zone-setups/full-setup/setup/
 )
 - create cloudflare api token [LINK](https://developers.cloudflare.com/fundamentals/api/get-started/create-token/)

-> After this you can start an example docker compose project which will retrieve ssl certs for your domain using your token Use [this repository as example](https://github.com/dtap001/example-webapp-with-traefik-and-ssl)
+> After this you can start an example docker compose project which will retrieve ssl certs for your domain using your token Use [this repository as example](https://github.com/dtap001/example-webapp-with-traefik-and-ssl) {: .prompt-tip }

 ---